Saint-Etienne dominated France’s top flight throughout the 1960s and 70s, and have won a whopping 10 Ligue 1 titles.

 Les Verts, who are currently managed by Claude Puel, haven’t contested the Ligue 1 title for a number of years now, but they’re usually among a cluster of sides battling it out for a European spot.

-Saint-Etienne is a club once graced by legends such as Aime Jacquet, Jacques Santini, Laurent Blanc and Michel Platini, while they’ve continued to breed excellent footballers right up until the current day.
+Saint-Etienne is a club once graced by legends such as Aime Jacquet, Jacques Santini, Laurent Blanc and Michel Platini, while they’ve continued to develop excellent footballers right up until the current day.

 One of the club’s more recent successes came during the 2007-08 season when they finished fifth in Ligue 1, and qualified for the Uefa Cup for the first time since 1982.
 The side featured a number of very familiar youngsters that you would certainly recognise now.